 The following resources are not GEO references, but may serve as useful tools for others seeking to gain additional information.

-- For solar customers
+- Resources for solar customers

 For general information and frequently asked questions about solar energy, see resources for consumers provided by the U.S. Department of Energy Solar Energy Technologies Office.